Blog

 Acetylcholine is another neurotransmitter primarily known for its role in attention, learning, and memory.
 Studies have shown that acetylcholine also plays a crucial role in balancing mood by modulating emotional responses and cognitive processes.
 Dysregulated acetylcholine levels can lead to mood disorders such as depression and mania.

-6. Disgust
+Disgust

 Disgust is a powerful and primal emotion, often associated with feelings of revulsion or rejection.
-It is a defensive emotional state that prompts an organism to avoid harmful stimuli, such as contaminated food, toxic substances, or other dangerous environmental factors.
+It is a defensive emotional state that prompts us to avoid harmful stimuli, such as contaminated food, toxic substances, or other dangerous environmental factors.
 The evolutionary purpose of disgust is to protect the body from harmful ingestion or contact with pathogens, promoting survival by helping organisms avoid illness or injury.
 However, disgust also extends beyond the physical to include social and moral disgust, where individuals may feel revulsion toward behaviors or values they perceive as wrong or immoral.

-Neurochemistry of Disgust
+Neurochemistry of disgust

 Disgust shares overlapping pathways with both fear and anger, involving the limbic system and neurotransmitters that influence emotional and physical reactions.